joelkuiper/variable-taxon-mapper/doc/nibbler_cluster.md

 # Running on the Nibbler HPC Cluster

-These notes describe how to run **`variable-taxon-mapper`** and its accompanying multi-GPU llama.cpp backend on the [Nibbler HPC cluster](https://docs.gcc.rug.nl/nibbler/cluster/).
+These notes describe how to run **`variable-taxon-mapper`** and its accompanying multi-GPU llama.cpp backend on the [Nibbler HPC cluster](https://docs.gcc.rug.nl/nibbler/cluster/) using the provided  [run_pipeline_lb.sh](../run_pipeline_lb.sh) script (lb for load balancer).
-Most steps are portable to other SLURM-based clusters with similar restrictions (no root access, shared home quotas, temporary storage under `/groups/.../tmp02`).
+Most steps are portable to other SLURM-based clusters with similar configuration and restrictions (no root access, shared home quotas, temporary storage under `/groups/.../tmp02`).

 ---